 Remember to bring your overnight bag today, because you’re off to the Great Barrier Reef!

-7.30-8am: Check in at our dive centre before transferring to the marina
+7.30-8am: Pick up from your central city accommodation or our dive centre, before transferring to the marina

 10am: Arrive at the reef for your first dive session

-12pm: Enjoy lunch while we move to our second dive site
+12pm: Enjoy lunch and a rest to log your dives and catch up with your fellow student divers while we move to our second dive site

 6pm: Dinner is served